An outdoor wood furnace that’s rugged and easy to use.

 Will Wood Heating Save Me Money?

-Advantages of 409 Stainless Steel
+Advantages of Titanium Stainless Steel

-409 Stainless Steel can withstand continuous temperatures of up to 1400º F while carbon steels used in other outdoor furnaces begin to oxidize at 800ºF.
+Titanium Stainless Steel can withstand continuous temperatures of up to 1400º F while carbon steels used in other outdoor furnaces begin to oxidize at 800ºF.
 When other furnaces start to breakdown in high temperatures, our furnace just keeps going.
 When we say durable and long-lasting, we really mean it.

 Stainless Steel is stainless because it has chromium oxide film layered on the steel.
 This film keeps oxygen from penetrating and corroding the material (rusting).
 This is why you see mild (carbon) steel rusting while sitting out in the open.
-Mild steel will start slowly corroding away from the first day of it’s use.
-This is why many mild steel furnaces are at least 1/4” thick to give the furnace more life span.
+Mild steel will start slowly corroding away from the first day of use.
+This is why many mild steel furnaces are at least 1/4” thick to give the furnace a longer life span.

-409 Stainless Steel has the best heat transfer capability of any steel used in indoor/outdoor furnaces, having about 60% more heat transfer capability than 304 stainless steel and a similar heat transfer capability to mild steel when factoring in the thickness of material necessary for mild steel furnaces.
+Titanium Stainless Steel has the best heat transfer capability of any steel used in indoor/outdoor furnaces, having about 60% more heat transfer capability than 304 stainless steel and a similar heat transfer capability to mild steel when factoring in the thickness of material necessary for mild steel furnaces.

-Again, 409 Stainless Steel outperforms all other stainless steels used in indoor/outdoor furnaces having a very low expansion rate and one that is similar to mild steel.
+Again, Titanium Stainless Steel outperforms all other stainless steels used in indoor/outdoor furnaces having a very low expansion rate and one that is similar to mild steel.
 This is why you will see furnaces made out of 304 Stainless Steel warp and spider crack often and be very hard to weld on.
 This is also why you can see our furnaces withstand a fire or burning low on water while other furnaces cannot.